 - Labels on supplements are accurate.
 Many studies and testing labs have tested supplement purity.
 Even among a single manufacturer, they found a large variance between bottles from the same lot.
 One study performed by a Canadian company found that only 2 of 13 supplements had labels that were accurate.

 - Supplement X is on TV so it must work.
 Once again, they do not have to prove it works.
 They can capsule up kitty litter and put it on TV.
 The FDA and government will only get involved if some users get ill or there are reports from employees that they are doing this.

 - Vitamins are needed.
 Vitamins are not needed if you consume a healthy diet or do not have an absorption problem.
 A balanced diet is enough to get all the vitamins and minerals your body needs.

-Supplements are a multi-billion dollar industry that I will compare to the snake oil salesmen of the 1800s.
+The bottom line: Supplements are a multi-billion dollar industry that I will compare to the snake oil salesmen of the 1800s.
 They will say or do anything to make a sale.
-I would avoid them. if you have one you want me to review, contact me.
+I would avoid them.
+If you have one you want me to review a product, contact me.
 I am more than glad to review their claims.